berkeley-scf/tutorial-unix-basics/index.md

 All of the above examples used relative paths to navigate based on your working directory at the moment you ran the command.

 We can instead use absolute paths so that it doesn't matter where we are when we run the command.
 Specifying an absolute path is done by having your path start with `/`, such as `/home/scflocal`.
 If the path doesn't start with `/` then it is interpreted as being a relative path, relative to your working directory.
-Here we'll go to the `units` subdirectory but using an absolute path.
+Here we'll go to the `units` subdirectory again, but this time using an absolute path.

 ```bash
 $ cd /home/scflocal/stat243-fall-2020/units